Comprehensive, Aligned Supports for Attainment (casa)

 The CASA initiative will institute a comprehensive student financial literacy program that engages students in regular educational opportunities about financial literacy and empowers them to meet the financial obligations of student loans after graduation.
 An online Personal Financial Literacy course, offered through the Graham School of Management, will cover topics such as personal money management, student loan repayment strategies, investment instruments and retirement planning.
 A suite of financial literacy applications, including the Student Connections Borrower Connect ™ program, will be made available to all SXU students.

-SXU's Learning Center will provide supplemental instruction in support of improving academic outcomes for underserved students.
+SXU's Center for Learning and Student Support will provide supplemental instruction in support of improving academic outcomes for underserved students.
 A Math Specialist will serve students who require additional assistance with college-level math courses, and a Multilingual Writing Specialist will assist students taking the First Year Seminar to expand college-level academic writing abilities.
 Learning Assistants will be embedded in select courses, providing students an opportunity to learn from their peers.

 The CASA initiative will grow and support a university-wide framework to enhance curricular and co-curricular programs through high-impact educational experiences.
 Faculty and student services staff will create a comprehensive plan for the integration of high-impact practices, with the goal of engaging each student at SXU in at least one practice during each of their years in college.
 A series of workshops will be offered for faculty and staff to build culturally-relevant practices into curricula and programming.
 A Community Advisory Board will be established to create local partnerships to enhance high-impact practices.